pulsarventures/aimusings/_polls/2025-04-09-subscriptions-keep-or-cut.md

 Imagine you can only spend $20 and if you had to choose just one to keep, which one makes the cut —- and why?

-I'll post my answer as the poll closes - but I am super clear on what my pick is and why?
-Curious to hear what others think…

 <form action="/submit_poll" method="POST">
   <label>
     <input type="radio" name="subscription" value="ChatGPT"> ChatGPT